 So, we've pretty much stopped having 20% off promotions, although lucky for you, our fees are low all the time.

 But there's an exception; each February, most veterinarians across the country promote the importance of oral hygiene in pets.
 And it is super important; nothing makes a pet feel better than removing a rotten tooth and nothing prevents future disease better than having healthy gums.
 So each February, we reduce dental fees by 20%.
-You don't need coupons or anything; it's automatic which saves you about $40.
+You don't need coupons or anything; it's automatic and it saves you about $40.

 Comments about our promotions: